 In most audio applications, the commonly accepted oversampling rate is 64x; hence if one desires to convert 48 kHz PCM data to PDM, the data must be sampled at 64 x 48 kHz = 3.072 MHz.
 However, in many cellular devices we see 50x oversampling used.
 Why is this?

 The answer once more lies in the re-use of existing clocks.
 While cellular systems use several different clock rates, a common denominator is 19.2 MHz.
 This frequency is used as a 3G reference clock, due to it being a least common multiple of W-CDMA chip rate 3.84 MHz (5x) and 200 kHz channel raster (96x), and it is commonly available as TCXO and OCXO on W-CDMA chipsets.
 It is also used as a reference clock for some consumer GPS receivers and in some Bluetooth systems.

 From here, the math is simple:

 Hence a simple 8x divider can provide an oversampling frequency of 2.4 MHz, which neatly divides by 48 kHz with a factor of 50.
-In response to this need, the APx PDM option will support 50x oversampling and a host of other additional ratios that can support additional clocks in the upcoming v3.1 release of APx500 measurement software.
+In response to this need, the APx PDM option supports 50x oversampling and 44 additional ratios that support many other clock rates in APx500 v4.5 measurement software.